HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.api.extension-guides.notebook.md

 Outputs must be in one of three formats: Text Output, Error Output, or Rich Output.
 A kernel may provide multiple outputs for a single execution of a cell, in which case they will be displayed as a list.

-Simple formats like Text Output, Error Output, or "simple" variants of Rich Output (HTML, Markdown, JSON, etc.) are rendered by VS Code core, whereas application specific Rich Output types are rendered by a [[vs.1.7.#notebook-renderer]].
+Simple formats like Text Output, Error Output, or "simple" variants of Rich Output (HTML, Markdown, JSON, etc.) are rendered by VS Code core, whereas application specific Rich Output types are rendered by a [notebook-renderer](#notebook-renderer).
 An extension may optionally choose to render "simple" Rich Outputs itself, for instance to add LaTeX support to Markdown outputs.

 ![Diagram of the different output types described above](/assets/kernel-mvmb2ikv25q2.png)